 Absorbed mesalamine is excreted mainly by the kidney as N-acetyl-5-aminosalicylic acid.
 Unabsorbed mesalamine is excreted in feces.

 After intravenous administration, the elimination half-life of mesalamine is reported to be approximately 40 minutes.
-After oral dosing, the terminal t&fract12; values for mesalamine and N-acetyl-5-aminosalicylic acid are usually about 12 hours, but are variable, ranging from 2 to 15 hours.
-There is a large inter-subject and intra-subject variability in the plasma concentrations of mesalamine and N-acetyl-5aminosalicylic acid and in their elimination half-lives following administration of DELZICOL.
+After oral dosing, the terminal t½ values for mesalamine and N-acetyl-5-aminosalicylic acid are usually about 12 hours, but are variable, ranging from 2 to 15 hours.
+There is a large inter-subject and intra-subject variability in the plasma concentrations of mesalamine and N-acetyl-5aminosalicylic acid and in their terminal half-lives following administration of DELZICOL.

 The pediatric data presented in Section 12 are from clinical trials conducted with mesalamine delayed-release 400 mg tablets.
 DELZICOL is bioequivalent to these mesalamine delayed-release tablets.

-In a dose-ranging PK study evaluating 30, 60 and 90 mg/kg/day doses of mesalamine delayed-release 400 mg tablets administered twice daily for four weeks, the mean Cavg values of mesalamine in pediatric ulcerative colitis patients ranged from approximately 400 ng/mL to 2100 ng/mL based on data from all dose levels.
+In a PK study evaluating 30, 60 and 90 mg/kg/day doses of mesalamine delayed-release 400 mg tablets administered twice daily for four weeks, the mean Cavg values of mesalamine in pediatric ulcerative colitis patients ranged from approximately 400 ng/mL to 2100 ng/mL based on data from all dose levels.